jodhernandezbe/html_css_challenge/README.md

-# html_css_challenge
+# Overview
-GitHub page as part of the CSS and HTML course of Platzi
+GitHub page as part of the [CSS and HTML course of Platzi](https://platzi.com/cursos/html-css/).